k98kurz/tapescript/readme.md

 activated the soft fork and encountered an exception during execution of the new op.

+Note that any new language features added to the interpreter will be hard forks replacing lower value NOPs.
+(For example, `OP_TRY_EXCEPT` was a hard fork that replaced `NOP61`.)
+To opt-in to hard fork compatibility in this package while implementing soft-forks for an application using tapescript as a dependency, start by soft forking `NOP255` and count down with each additional soft fork.

 ### Testing

 First, clone the repo, set up the virtualenv, and install requirements.